TECHNICAL TRAINING FOR RADIONUCLIDE STATION OPERATORS WITH SPALAX EQUIPMENT

 Invited States Signatories should nominate participant(s) who are station operators involved in the operation and maintenance of the following stations:

-In an effort to ensure that relevant technical training is provided to the appropriate person, please nominate individuals that are directly responsible for the IMS SPALAX noble gas system facilities.
+In an effort to ensure that relevant technical training is provided to the appropriate person, nominated individuals are to be directly responsible for the IMS SPALAX noble gas system facilities.

 Applicants are encouraged to complete the following e-learning modules: